redhat-developer-demos/12factor-app/README.md

-# Helloworld-service
+# Helloworld

-The slides of this presentation are available at <http://bit.ly/12factor-app>
+The slides of this presentation are available at <http://bit.ly/12factors-app>

 Build and Deploy helloworld-service locally
 ------------------------------------------